memiDev/Large-Scale-GA/README.md

 ![](images/PopulationGeneration.PNG)

-## Selection strategy
+# Selection strategy

 The main principle of selection is “the fitter is an individual, the higher is its chance of being parent.”
 This principle inflict a selection pressure on the individuals which is responsible to drive the population to better solutions.
 However, worst individuals, i.e. unfit individuals, should not be discarded because they may have useful genetic material.
 Therefore, they have some chance to be selected.
 To determine such an individual’s ranking from the best to the worst it is necessary to accomplish a fitness assignmentupon the candidates individuals.

-### Roulette Wheel Selection
+## Roulette Wheel Selection
 This strategy assigns to each individual a selection probability that is proportional to its relative fitness.
 To better understand this strategy, one can visualise a pie graph in the figure below where each individual is assigned a pie’ slice on the graph which corresponds to its fitness.
 Around the pie, an outer roulette wheel is set.
 The selection of µ individuals is performed by µ independent roulette wheel’ spins.
 Each spin will select just one individual.
 Fitter individuals have more bigger slices, thus more chance to be chosen.

 ![](images/RouletteWheelIndividuals.PNG)

-### Tournament Selection
+## Tournament Selection
 This strategy consists in selecting k individuals randomly.
 The parameter k dictates the number of contestants in the tournament.
 A tournament is then applied to the k members of the group to select the best one as the figure 5.10 illustrates.
 To select µ individuals, the tournament procedure is performed µ times.

 ![](images/Tournament.PNG)

-## Genetic Operators
+# Genetic Operators

 Once the selection of individuals to form the parents population is performed, the reproduction phase takes place with the application of genetic operators such as the crossover and mutation.

+## Crossover

 The function of crossover is to interchange some genetic material, i.e. characteristics, of the two parents to generate offspring.
 Its design mainly depends on the representation (encoding) used.
+Moreover, the performance of this operator largely depends on the its user-defined parameter, the crossover rate p c that spans from 0 to 1.
+This parameter represents the proportion of parents on which the crossover will perform.

 ### N-point crossover